WIZE: History

-Taylor only lasted a few years as General Manager, and was replaced by George Wymer (son of WING, Dayton, radio legend Jack Wymer) with the intention of purchasing the station from Great Trails.
+Taylor only lasted a few years as general manager, and was replaced by George Wymer with the intention of purchasing the station from Great Trails.
 He was unable to make the purchase and left the station.

-The next General Manager was Jerry Staggs, who eventually did purchase the station.
-Under Staggs' watch, WIZE associated with the former WBLY, the predecessor of WULM as part of a local marketing agreement with owner RAY (Ronald A. Yontz) Broadcasting.
+The next general manager was Jerry Staggs, who eventually did purchase the station.
+Under Staggs' watch, WIZE associated with the former WBLY, the predecessor of WULM as part of a local marketing agreement with owner RAY Broadcasting.
 By this time, both stations operated in the same building.
-Staggs sold the station in the 1990s to WONE's then-owner, JACOR Broadcasting using the name Citicasters, which dropped all local programming for a simulcast of WONE, effectively ending any and all relationship with Springfield.
+Staggs sold the station in the 1990s to WONE's then-owner, Jacor using the name Citicasters, which dropped all local programming for a simulcast of WONE, effectively ending any and all relationship with Springfield.

-Logo for WIZE as a Classic Country Station.

-After a stint as a country music station, WONE/WIZE changed to Adult Standards on November 29, 1994.
-It adopted its present sports talk format (as "Sports ONE") on December 8, 2003, competing with Radio One-owned WING.
-This eventually became a near-total simulcast of then "1360 Homer" in Cincinnati, even though the programming was originated from the Dayton Ohio studios and was in no way connected to the Cincinnati market, even as the "Homer" format itself moved from WSAI to WCKY 1530-AM in July 2006.
-This "simulcast" of nationally syndicated programming or at least the appearance of a simulcast with WCKY would eventually be further diluted in 2007, when WONE/WIZE would start to air local sports talk in the afternoon, as well as clearing Fox Sports Radio in the morning hours (which eventually led to a clearance of Dayton native Dan Patrick's late morning show.)
+After a stint as a country music station, WONE/WIZE changed to adult standards on November 29, 1994.
+It adopted a sports talk format (as "Sports ONE") on December 8, 2003, competing with Radio One-owned WING.
+This eventually became a near-total simulcast of then "1360 Homer" in Cincinnati.
+This simulcast of nationally syndicated programming was further diluted in 2007, when WONE/WIZE would start to air local sports talk in the afternoon, as well as clearing Fox Sports Radio in the morning hours.

-WIZE continued to relay WONE until April 22, 2011, when it broke away to carry a country oldies music format when a need was created by the former 101.7 FM, now 101.5 licensed to Urbana and now ENON, Ohio left the Springfield Market for the greener pastures of the larger Dayton Market.
-WULM's usage of the former WIZE studios at the WIZE transmitter site ended in June 2010 (when after being sold to Radio Maria Inc. as a repeater of originating station KJMJ in the spring of 2008), the WULM studio equipment was moved to the Father Boyle Center near St. Bernard Parish at 920 Lagonda Avenue which will feed local live programs to originator KJMJ and its repeater network...as a result, the WIZE studio building now only houses transmitting and remote broadcasting equipment as WIZE programming is fed from Dayton.
-Where Local Wittenberg college and high school sports and coaches show programming is fed from Springfield back to Dayton and then fed back to Springfield for air.
+WIZE continued to relay WONE until April 22, 2011, when it broke away to carry a country oldies music format.
+WULM's usage of the former WIZE studios at the WIZE transmitter site ended in June 2010.
+As a result, the WIZE studio building now only houses transmitting and remote broadcasting equipment as WIZE programming is fed from Dayton.

-WIZE dropped the classic country format to carry iHeart's Black Information Network—branded as Dayton's BIN 1340—on July 27, 2020.
+WIZE dropped the classic country format to carry iHeartMedia's Black Information Network, branded as "Dayton's BIN 1340", on July 27, 2020.